 Why choose a WFOE?

-• Authorization to operate in numerous sectors
+• Authorisation to operate in numerous sectors

 • The right to carry out commercial activities and to invoice Chinese clients

 • Control and autonomy are retained by the foreign investors